derekphilipau/musefully/docs/SETUP.md

 ## Testing

 The project uses Jest for unit and integration testing and Playwright for end-to-end testing.
+You'll need an `.env.test` file with the same variables as `.env.local` for the tests to run.

 Run Jest tests in watch mode: